-Cricket is one of the most popular sports in Australia at international, domestic and local levels.
-It has been played in Australia for over 210 years and is often referred to as the country’s national sport, due to its equal popularity in all parts of the country.
+Cricket is one of the most popular sports in Australia.
+At international, domestic and local levels.
+Also, it’s been played in Australia for over 210 years.
+Plus, there are multiple cricket clubs in Melbourne on offer.

-Growing up playing cricket in the backyard or in the street with the neighbourhood kids is an Aussie tradition and often where the love for the game is born for many players.
+Growing up playing cricket in the backyard or in the street with the neighbourhood kids is an Aussie tradition.
+Furthermore, this is often where many players gain their love for the game.
 If your child is one of those kids who can’t get enough of cricket, then getting them involved in a local club is a great way for them to further develop their skills and passion for the game.

 Cricket Australia is the national governing body for the game in Australia.
-They have developed two programs, under Woolworths Cricket Blast, for children as young as five years, to learn the skills and rules of cricket before entering into competition level.
-Finding your closest club that offers the Junior or Master Blasters program can be found on the Play Cricket website.
+Moreover, they have developed two programs, under ‘Woolworth’s Cricket Blast’.
+Programs are for children as young as five years.
+Which allows them to learn the skills and rules of cricket before entering into competition levels.
+Lastly, finding your closest club offering the Junior or Master Blasters program can be found on the Play Cricket website.

 Junior Blasters is a fun, safe, social and active program for girls and boys aged 5 to 10.
-The program teaches your kids of all abilities the basic skills of cricket.
-It helps kids to develop fundamental motor skills which will set them up for a lifelong involvement in physical activity, as well as important social skills including teamwork and being a good sport.
-The program runs for a minimum of 6 weeks with each session lasting up to 60 minutes.
+This program teaches kids of all abilities the basic skills of cricket.
+Also, it helps kids to develop fundamental motor skills, setting them up for a lifelong involvement in physical activity.
+As well as, important social skills including teamwork and being a good sport.
+Moreover, the program runs for a minimum of 6 weeks with each session lasting up to 60 minutes.

-The Master Blasters program is designed to give kids their first experience of playing games of cricket in a fun and social setting with sessions lasting up to 90 minutes.
-It is a safe, exciting program for boys and girls aged from 7 to 10 years, where they play a modified version of the game, allowing all players the chance to bat, bowl and field.
-This program runs for a minimum of 6 weeks and prepares children for Junior Club Cricket, where they can play in a team for their local club.
+The Master Blasters program is designed to give kids their first experience of playing games of cricket in a fun and social setting.
+These sessions last up to 90 minutes.
+Which, makes it a safe, exciting program for boys and girls aged from 7 to 10 years.
+Also, they’ll play a modified version of the game.
+This allows all players the chance to bat, bowl and field.
+Moreover, the Master Blaster program runs for a minimum of 6 weeks.
+Hence, preparing children for Junior Club Cricket, where they can play in a team for their local club.

 Image credit: cricket.com.au

-If you live in Melbourne and are looking to get your child involved in a local team, below we have provided a list of some of the best cricket clubs for kids in Melbourne.
+So, if you live in Melbourne and are looking to get your child involved in a local team, below we’ve provided a list of some of the best cricket clubs for kids in Melbourne.

-Port Melbourne Cricket Club was established in 1874 and was one of the original teams in Melbourne’s District Cricket competition.
-Port Melbourne, also known as the ‘Borough’s’, enjoys an active participation from its junior teams, with numbers continuing to grow each year.
+The first of our best cricket clubs in Melbourne is the Port Melbourne Cricket Club.
+Port Melbourne ‘Borough’s’ Cricket Club was established in 1874.
+Also, it was one of the original teams in Melbourne’s District Cricket competition.
+Furthermore, the ‘Borough’s’ enjoy an active participation from its junior teams.
+Numbers continuing to grow each year.

-The club offers both the Junior and Master Blasters programs for players aged 5 to 10, to prepare them for participation in the junior teams, which range from Under 12 through Under 16.
+The club offers both the Junior and Master Blasters programs.
+Preparing players aged 5 to 10, for participation in their junior teams.
+These teams range from Under 12 through Under 16.

-All teams train at the club grounds at North Port Oval (Corner of Williamstown Rd and Ingles St) on Tuesday and Thursday afternoons (depending on the team and coaches), and compete against teams affiliated with the South East Cricket Association.
+All teams train at the club grounds at North Port Oval (Corner of Williamstown Rd and Ingles St).
+With, training on Tuesday and Thursday afternoons (depending on the team and coaches).
+Also, with competition against teams affiliated with the South East Cricket Association.

 Image Credit: portmelbournecc.vic.cricket.com.au

-The Balwyn Cricket Club was established in 1921 and has an ongoing strong commitment to junior cricket.
-The club has excellent facilities and coaching for juniors, with the safety of the kids being of utmost importance.
-This includes the rule that all Under 10 and Under 12 players must wear a helmet whilst batting – either playing or training.
+Established in 1921, the Balwyn Cricket Club has a strong ongoing commitment to junior cricket.
+The club has excellent facilities and coaching for juniors.
+Further more, kids safety is of utmost importance.
+As demonstrated, by the rule that, all Under 10 and Under 12 players must wear a helmet whilst batting – either playing or training.

-They offer the Master Blasters program for kids aged between 7 to 10 years, as well as fielding teams in Under 10, Under 12, Under 14 and Under 16.
+Also, they offer the Master Blasters program for kids aged between 7 to 10 years.
+As well as, fielding teams in Under 10, Under 12, Under 14 and Under 16.

-All junior teams train at Gordon Barnard Reserve on Belmore Road in Balwyn North, and play in the Eastern Cricket Association Competition, which is the largest junior cricket competition in Australia.
+All junior teams train at Gordon Barnard Reserve on Belmore Road in Balwyn North.
+They play in the Eastern Cricket Association Competition, the largest junior cricket competition in Australia.

 Image Credit: cricketvictoria.com.au